Driver: Mark Hansen

 Home town: Lake Tapps, Washington

-Cars: 1959 Austin Healey Bugeye Sprite, 1965 MG Midget
+Cars: 1959 Austin Healey Bugeye Sprite

 Stephen in the initiator, organizer, and chief evangelist for the West Coast Sprite-Midget Challenge.
+He also serves as SOVREN Novice Chair.

-Driver name: Loren Campbell
+Driver: Loren Campbell

-Home town: Issaquah, Washington
+Home Town: Issaquah, Washington

-Car: 1959 HP Austin Healey Bugeye Sprite
+Car: 1959 Austin Healey Bugeye Sprite, #12

 Sam Hamilton racing the car to a second place finish at Lime Rock in 1981.

-Loren has been married 32 years to his supportive wife, Brin.
-They have two children, ages 27 and 23.
+Loren has been married 34 years to his supportive wife, Brin.
+They have two children, ages 28 and 24.
 Loren’s other hobby is mountaineering.
 He has reached the summit of Mt.
 Rainier 33 times, including several winter ascents.

-Driver name: Brian Volkert
+Driver: Brian Volkert

 Home town: Normandy Park, Washington

-Car: 1960 Austin Healey Bugeye Sprite
+Car: 1960 Austin Healey Bugeye Sprite, #50

-Other info: Brian is a retired CPA/Financial Exec who began racing in 1975 in Conference and SCCA.
+Other Info: Brian is a retired CPA/Financial Exec who began racing in 1975 in Conference and SCCA.
 His first race was at Seattle International Raceway (now called Pacific Raceways).
 Brian notes that he was 15 seconds slower per lap than any other Sprite in that field.

 He acquired his current car in 1977 because it was then less expensive to buy a whole car than to rebuild the engine in his previous car.
 Brian entered the vintage racing scene in 2015 and notes that “The friendships and comradery built through racing and working on each other’s cars keeps me racing.”

-Driver name: Pete Smith
+Driver: Pete Smith

-Home town: Del Mar, California
+Home Town: Del Mar, California

-Car: 1958 Austin Healey Bugeye Sprite
+Car: 1958 Austin Healey Bugeye Sprite, #8

-Other info: Pete is an avid British Car Nut.
+Other Info: Pete is an avid British Car Nut.
 Unfortunately he was born south of the border, in England, and whisked away at a young age to grow up in the U.S.A.
 Fortunately his parents couldn’t handle him and his siblings, so they sent him to Scotland every other summer to be disciplined by his grandfather.
 This exposed him to the UK and that’s when his fascination with little British cars began.
 As a kid he loved all things mechanical and developed a real skill for destroying them, and not quite rebuilding them, including bicycles, and eventually a go-kart, which he drove all over town.
 After getting a degree in chemistry in college he took up bicycle racing, and competed on the road and the track.
 Pete is winding down a long career in pharma/biotech and looks forward to having more time for racing.

-Pete is married to Malea, ‘my wonderful and tolerant partner for the last 24 years’.
-They have three teenage girls ages 15-20.
-Annabel, 18, has started racing the Sprite with VARA.
+Pete is married to Malea, ‘my wonderful and tolerant partner for the last 25 years’.
+They have three teenage girls ages 16-21.
+Annabel, 19, has started racing the Sprite with VARA.

 Pete’s first race was at Buttonwillow Raceway Park in California, at the 2011 VARA British Extravaganza, in his Bugeye.
 He credits Terry Cowan, a car restorer and the president of the San Diego Healey club for talking him into taking the racing school at VARA.